farmcornermike/Repo01/README.md

 # Repo01
-First Repo for training and testing
+First Repo for training and testing, and an edit
+Plus some additional lines